-In the demo below we added some curves to a heart-shaped layer built with straight lines.
-Note how a double-click turns a straight point into a curved (mirrored) point.
-It works in the opposite way as well.
-For details about the types of points, read the subsection below.
+In the demo below, we added some curves to a heart-shaped layer built with straight lines.
+Note how a double-click turns a straight point into a curved point that is also mirrored (find out about different types of points).

-Tip: To draw a perfectly horizontal, vertical or 45-degree diagonal path, hold down
+Tip: To draw a horizontal, vertical, or 45-degree diagonal path, hold down

 Shift when placing the second point of a segment.

 Points can be either straight or curved.

 Curved points appear with handles when you build Bézier curves, and have three subtypes:

 - Mirrored points come with identical handles that mirror each other as you drag one of the handles.